-A study of set theory, relations, functions, matrices, number systems, number theory, difference equations, graphs and trees, combinatorics, probability, and Boolean Algebra.
+A study of set theory, relations, functions, matrices, number systems, number theory, equations, graphs and combinatorics, probability, and Boolean Algebra.
+Lecture Hrs.=3.
+Lab Hrs.=0

 MATH 2412 Precalculus

 This course covers the applications of algebra and trigonometry to the study of elementary functions and their graphs including polynomial, rational, exponential, logarithmic, and trigonometric functions and may include topics from analytical geometry.